Necoo33/chtxt/README.md

 It warns and asks you to how you proceed in order to prevent you to make mistakes.

+It also supports buffering.
+If you don't specify the buffering threshold, it scans every file with streaming which is bigger than 8 kb.

 The synthax is that:

 `(binary) (text you want to replace) (text you want to put) (path specifier) (other flags and arguments)`